-Designed by architects Scott Tallon Walker for University College Hospitals NHS Foundation Trust, this specialist facility is dedicated to delivering advanced cancer treatment and surgical services in central London.
+Designed by architects Scott Tallon Walker in association with Edward Williams Architects, this specialist hospital is dedicated to delivering advanced cancer treatment and surgical services in central London.